rmrk-team/evm/docs/RMRK/equippable/RMRKEquippable.md

 error RMRKIndexOutOfRange()
 ```

-Attempting to interact with a resource, using index greater than number of resources
+Attempting to interact with a asset, using index greater than number of assets